Services

 Reserves

-If the item is available through Sayre Public Library, click to open up the record, then click on the button on the top left that says “Reserve this item.”
-You will be notified when your item is ready to be picked up.
+If the item is available through Sayre Public Library, and is not checked out, an option will allow patrons to click the selection in order to open the material record.
+Next patrons will click on the button located on the top-left that provides the option reading: “Reserve this item.”
+Once the item is reserved, our librarians will prepare your material.
+Patrons will be notified via their preferred method when the item is ready to be picked up and checked out.

 Inter-library Loan